Schelbert197/portfolio/_portfolio_featured/frontier.md

 ![entropy_value]({{ site.url }}{{ site.baseurl }}/assets/images/final_project/Map_per_time10.png)

-What these plots indicate is that of the various exploration algorithms prototyped, some performed better than others.
+What these plots indicate is that the more "greedy" exploration algorithms performed better than those focused on longer time horizons in less cluttered or less featured spaces.
+More complicated areas like the lab space allowed the robot to explore areas that the greedier algorithms would miss.
 Selecting the closest frontiers/clusters and the largest clusters proved to be very effective ways of getting a robot to autonomously navigate without large state machines or multi-planner ensembles.

+Below are a series of videos showcasing the robot's exploration in a side-by-side manner for select algorithms.
+It is broken up into cluttered lab space, empty hallways, and simulated environments.
+Each environment presented different challenges that different pieces of my algorithms were created to address.
+Some of these are parameters that can be tuned in the `frontier_params.yaml` file based on the descriptions in the repository README.

+#### Cluttered Lab Space
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5Ng6XPTBBTw?si=wKbAj3N3oqxzQbzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This video showcases that each algorithm was able to autonomously explore and map the environment in spite of the clutter and invalid paths created due to the clutter.
+The more greedy algorithms seemed to perform the fastest (as seen by the amount each video was sped up) though as the plotted data indicates, sometimes the greedy algorithms required backtracking from deep corridors.

+**NOTE:** Due to dynamic conditions of the lab space, not all test runs provided the same area for the robot to explore.

+#### Open 3rd Floor Hallways
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Py35fjqHmnc?si=O8k8MexQewFmcho9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+In a longer, less featured space like this hallway, all algorithms performed well, though the mutual information approach showed more indecisive behavior.
+Due to the doubling back resulting from the indecisiveness, the algorithm was slower, but it did decided to explore both corridors which has merit.
+The "greedy" algorithms displayed a more depth-first approach.

 ## Robot Setup
 The `robot_mapping` package includes several ROS2 nodes that allow the user to run slam_toolbox with some added features.
 The intercept node allows the user to dynamically change the FOV of the LaserScan message for study with low sensor data cases.
 By simply publishing with `ros2 topic pub /fov std_msgs/msg/Int64 "{data: <FOV_degrees>}"` the FOV of the LaserScan can be adjusted.